subsquid/squid-sdk/CODE_OF_CONDUCT.md

 ## Enforcement Guidelines

-Community leaders will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:
+Community leaders will follow these Community Impact Guidelines in determining the consequences of any action they deem in violation of this Code of Conduct:

 ### 1. Correction